cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 - **Exercise:**
 	- In the paper of the reading assignment, you will find a steganographic method called *iStegSiri* for iOS published by Caviglione and Mazurczyk.
 Explain how it works!
 Also, [here](https://spectrum.ieee.org/tech-talk/telecom/security/malware-could-steal-data-from-iphones-using-siri) is a news article about iStegSiri.
+	- Can Information Hiding methods be applied to deduce cryptographic keys from encryption/decryption tools?
+If yes: how?
 ___

 ### Week 3-b: Chapter 5 - Getting the big picture: hiding patterns